ITU-BDSA23-GROUP17/Chirp/docs/report.md

 - Chirp.Web.exe for Windows users
 - Chirp.Web for Mac and Linux users

-Now, you have an runnable (as described in step 4).
+Now, you have a runnable (as described in step 4).
 Depending on your operating system, you can run the web-app as follows:

 Run the following commands: